kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 geometry like track width and weight distribution.
 Manufacturers typically publish vehicle geometry data, making the calculation simple to do.
-This enables anyone to obtain reasonable values for the centre of gravity height and inertia without the need for expensive measurement equipment.
+This enables anyone to obtain reasonable values for the centre of gravity height and inertia without needing expensive measurement equipment.

-The Inertial Parameters Database is available from the NHTSA [here](https://www.nhtsa.gov/DOT/NHTSA/NRD/Multimedia/PDFs/VRTC/ca/nhtsa_inertia_database_metric.pdf).
+The Light Vehicle Inertial Parameters Database is available from the NHTSA [here](https://www.nhtsa.gov/DOT/NHTSA/NRD/Multimedia/PDFs/VRTC/ca/nhtsa_inertia_database_metric.pdf).

 ## References